Non-Expansive Fuzzy Coalgebraic Logic: Non-Expansive Fuzzy Coalgebraic Logic

 \section{Non-Expansive Fuzzy Coalgebraic Logic}

 We next introduce our unifying framework of \emph{non-expansive fuzzy coalgebraic logic}.
 This allows us to abstract from specific logics and instead reason about whole classes of logics based on their properties.
-We assume basic familiarity with category theory~\cite{AdamekEA91}.
+We assume basic familiarity with category theory~\cite{AdamekEA91}.\sgnote{@Lutz: It appears that with the new format, subparagraphs are not very well highlighted, causing the text to look weird.
+However, trying to make it bold or redefine them entirely causes acmart to spit out errors as we are not supposed to change this.
+Any suggestions on how to adjust this to be more readable?}

-\subparagraph*{Syntax} We parametrize the logic over a set~$\Lambda$ be a set of modal operators.
+\paragraph*{Syntax} We parametrize the logic over a set~$\Lambda$ of modal operators.
 For readability, we restrict the technical exposition to unary modal operators; the treatment of higher finite arities requires no more than additional indexing.
 Indeed, we will later sketch a treatment of propositional atoms as nullary modal operators.
 The set $\mathcal{F}(\Lambda)$ of \emph{$\Lambda$-formulas} $\phi,\psi,\dots$ is defined by the grammar

 We write $\mathsf{S}(\phi)$ for the set of subformulas of $\phi$.
 More generally, for a set $L$ of formulas, we write~$\mathsf{S}(L)$ for the set of subformulas of formulas in~$L$.
-Moreover, we write $\mathsf{S}_0(\phi)$ for the set of \emph{propositional} subformulas of $\phi$, i.e.~subformulas of~$\phi$ not in scope of a modal operator, and again extend the notation writing $S_0(L)$ for the set of all propositional subformulas of formulas in a set~$L$.
+Moreover, we write $\mathsf{S}_0(\phi)$ for the set of \emph{propositional} subformulas of $\phi$, i.e.~subformulas of~$\phi$ not in the scope of a modal operator, and again extend the notation writing $S_0(L)$ for the set of all propositional subformulas of formulas in a set~$L$.